SpikeInterface/spikeextractors/README.md

         return unit_spike_train
 ```

-As you can see, our extractor base classes were designed to make implementing a new subclass as simple as possible while still allowing for standardized methods and naming conventions.
+As you can see, our extractor base classes were designed to make implementing a new subclass as simple and flexible as possible while still enforcing standardized data retrieval functions.

 Once all abstract methods are overwritten in your InputExtractor or OutputExtractor, your subclass is ready for deployment and can be used with a variety of pre-implemented widgets (links to current widgets are contained in the **Widgets** section of the README)